Introduction to Workforce Dynamics

 • Thresholds can also be defined by users so that they can tailor alerts to their needs

-Deviations from historical averages are suggestive of a sudden change in company trajectory (e.g. strategic decision to increase hiring of engineering staff), whereas differentiation from peers is suggestive of an approach divergent from that of industry norms.
+Deviations from historical averages suggest a sudden change in company trajectory (e.g., a strategic decision to increase the hiring of engineering staff), whereas differentiation from peers suggests an approach divergent from industry norms.

 Firstly, financial analysts are always looking for new alternative data sources of signals to get ahead of the market.
 For example, the now famous use of satellite imagery as an additional input into investment decisions highlights the hunger for information to outperform the competition.
-Workforce metrics are just another piece of the puzzle that can help generate or disprove an investment thesis.
+Workforce metrics are another puzzle piece that can help generate or disprove an investment thesis.

 Source: CNBC

-Secondly, analysts are typically forced into a reactionary stance when quarterly performance reports are released, as these are retrospective and focus on concrete financial results.
-On the other hand, access to workforce data at higher frequencies can enable interested parties to better predict future financial/stock performance and make decisions ahead of competitors.
+Secondly, analysts are typically forced into a reactionary stance when quarterly performance reports are released, which are retrospective and focus on concrete financial results.
+On the other hand, access to workforce data at higher frequencies can enable interested parties to predict future financial/stock performance better and make decisions ahead of competitors.

 How does Workforce Dynamics work in practice?

-Take the case study of Salesforce, for example, in order to illustrate how this feature can be applied to your company.
+Take Salesforce's case study, for example, to illustrate how this feature can be applied to your company.

-In Q1 2023, Salesforce went through substantial layoffs, totaling to around 10% of the entire workforce.
+In Q1 2023, Salesforce made substantial layoffs, totaling around 10% of the workforce.
 This has enabled them to return to profitability, following a net loss in the quarter ending January 2023 and significant share price drops over 2022.
 However, on September 15th of this year, Salesforce announced a new wave of hirings, suggesting a pivot in focus towards growth having completed its cost optimization program.

 Using Aura Workforce Dynamics, however, this hiring strategy could have been uncovered earlier than the public announcement.
-In the below figure, it is clear that new job postings were already rising compared to historical averages prior to the public announcement of these hirings - perhaps even as early as late-August:
+In the below figure, it is clear that new job postings were already rising compared to historical averages before the public announcement of these hirings - perhaps even as early as late-August:

-In fact, in the week to September 13th, job postings were up 53% compared to the previous 6 months, highlighting a significant shift in hiring strategy before the general public was even aware.
-Such information could have been used by potential investors to adjust their investing strategy, or by competitors to anticipate this change and consider responses proactively.
+In fact, in the week of September 13th, job postings were up 53% compared to the previous six months, highlighting a significant shift in hiring strategy before the general public was even aware.
+Such information could have been used by potential investors to adjust their investing strategy or by competitors to anticipate this change and consider responses proactively.

-This case study uses just one example metric during a particular period of interest, but illustrates how having access to selected metrics in real-time for a portfolio of companies of interest can enable users to make timely and well-informed decisions to help them get ahead of the competition.
+This case study uses just one example metric during a particular period of interest but illustrates how having access to selected metrics in real time for a portfolio of companies of interest can enable users to make timely and well-informed decisions that help them get ahead of the competition.

 We are extremely excited to introduce Aura Workforce Dynamics to our roster of workforce analytics tools.
-We believe that this adds an entirely new dimension to how parties track and meaningfully predict company performance and efficiently capture value.
+This adds a new dimension to how parties track and predict company performance meaningfully and efficiently capture value.

 Matthew Chan